SocGen says 'premature' to review Russia profit targets

-PARIS French bank Societe Generale (SOGN.PA) said on Tuesday it was premature to begin reviewing profit targets for its Russian business after a newspaper report said they could be at risk.
+PARIS Dec 23 French bank Societe Generale said on Tuesday it was premature to begin reviewing profit targets for its Russian business after a newspaper report said they could be at risk.

 The Wall Street Journal newspaper reported on Monday that the bank might have to push back its profitability targets in Russia by several years due to the country's economic troubles. (on.wsj.com/1zX8ryz)